powerbot-trading/powerbot_samples_python/README.md

 The client can be generated from https://staging.powerbot-trading.com/playground/epex/v2/admin/editor?url=../swagger-spec by clicking on "Generate Client" and picking Python.
 The required folder is called "swagger_client".

-If the client becomes defunct due to api changes, regenerate it in the swagger editor and replace "swagger_client" folder from the downloaded archive.
+If the client becomes defunct due to API changes, regenerate it in the swagger editor and replace "swagger_client" folder from the downloaded archive.

 To run the run algorithm, the API specifications you should have received have to be provided in the config.json in the configuration directory.